Oral dextrose gel for prevention of low blood glucose levels in newborn babies

 Low blood glucose levels can cause problems with academic achievement and development during childhood.
 Some evidence suggests that even one episode of low blood glucose or episodes that are undetected can contribute to these problems.
 Therefore, it would be useful to prevent low glucose levels from occurring.
 Additionally, treatments for low glucose levels often include formula milk or admission to the neonatal unit, leading to the separation of mother and baby.
 The treatments and the separation may both impair breastfeeding.

-Dextrose (sugar) gel can be rubbed on the inside of a baby's mouth, where the sugar can be absorbed and help raise blood glucose levels, thus potentially helping prevent low glucose levels.
+Oral dextrose (sugar) gel can be rubbed on the inside of a baby's mouth, where the sugar can be absorbed and thus potentially help prevent low glucose levels.

-Evidence from two studies suggests that infants given oral dextrose gel are not at a higher risk of adverse events (harms) such as choking or vomiting compared with infants given placebo gel, but there was no information to assess whether oral dextrose gel is safer than no treatment or other therapies.
+Evidence from two studies suggests that infants given oral dextrose gel are not at a higher risk of adverse effects (harms) such as choking or vomiting compared with infants given placebo gel, but there was no information to assess whether oral dextrose gel is safer than no treatment or other therapies.
+Oral dextrose gel also probably reduces the need for treatment for low blood sugar levels.
+It may have little to no effect on separation from the mother for treatment of hypoglycaemia, but we have little confidence in this finding because of variation between the two studies.
 No data were available on exclusive breastfeeding after discharge.

 Authors' conclusions: